FredericV90/FredericV90/README.md

-Hello, I'm sp4ce, a front-end developer with
+Hello, my name is Frédéric, also known as sp4ce.
-a passion for UI/UX design, I’ve also competed
+I'm a front-end developer with a passion for UI/UX design,
-in video games tournaments on Counter-Strike.
+I’ve also competed in video games tournaments on Counter-Strike.

 * 🔫 Me [at Electronic Sports World Cup](https://sp4ce.dev/upload/player.jpg)
 * 📷 [My few photographs](https://photo.sp4ce.dev) *built with **Nuxt/Django***